primiano/perfetto-docs/docs/analysis/metrics.md

 The metric subsystem is a part of the
-[trace processor](/docs/analysis/trace-processor.md) which executes SQL queries against traces and produces a metric which summarises some performance attribute (e.g. CPU, memory, startup latency etc.).
+[trace processor](/docs/analysis/trace-processor.md) which executes SQL queries against traces and produces a metric which summarizes some performance attribute (e.g. CPU, memory, startup latency etc.).

 For example, generating the Android memory metrics on a trace is as simple as: